SharifiZarchi/Introduction_to_Machine_Learning/README.md

 # Introduction to Machine Learning
-Introduction to Machine Learning, for B.Sc.
-Students, Computer Engineering Department, Sharif University of Technology
+A course for B.Sc. students, Computer Engineering Department, Sharif University of Technology.

+The course is instructed in Persian (Farsi) language.

+All course materials (Slides, Jupyter Notebooks, Theory and Practical Assignments, Projects, etc.) are freely available under Creative Commons BY license.

-CoInstructors: Behrooz Azarkhalili, Ali Sharifi-Zarchi
+Co-instructors: Behrooz Azarkhalili, Ali Sharifi-Zarchi